Be one of the high-level specialists to provide a remunerated business development coaching service for visionary entrepreneurs

 - Business Coaching

 Being a mentor not only means supporting clever innovators in turning their ideas into pioneering applications.
-It also entails the participation to a unique networking event in Madrid during the Awards Ceremony of the Copernicus Masters 2017, thus becoming a member of the prestigious AZO EO and GNSS innovation community.
-Applications will be open from May to August 2017.
+It also entails the participation to a unique networking event in Tallinn during the Awards Ceremony of the Copernicus Masters 2017, thus becoming a member of the prestigious AZO EO and GNSS innovation community.
+Applications are now open till 28 July 2017.